Traveling With Young Kids

 #9 Fantasmic!

-Since this is really a half day park, the best recommendation is to knock this one out in the morning, then spend the rest of your day at your resort or Disney Springs.
-If you are fireworks fans, then do return in the evening for Fantasmic!
+With littles, we often spend just a half-day at Hollywood Studios.
+Knocking it out in the morning and then spending the rest of the day at our resort.
+If you are a fireworks fan, however, then do return in the evening for Fantasmic!
 This show combines characters, music, pyrotechnics, and fireworks into one grand spectacle.

 #10 Mickey and Minnie’s Runaway Railway